-Once you have chosen the side of Christ and received the call to participate in the Church’s mission to reach the world, how do you begin to go out and live that reality?
-We only need to look to what Jesus himself did throughout his earthly life.
+Once you have chosen to serve on the side of Christ and answered the call to participate in the Church’s mission of evangelization, how do you begin to go out and live that reality?
+We only need to look to what Jesus himself did throughout his earthly life and follow his example.

-The effects begin slowly: for example, one missionary disciple becomes four, and four becomes thirteen.
-But for illustration purposes, if all continued to go ideally well, after seven cycles, the total number reaches nearly 1,000, and after 13 cycles, more than 500,000.
+The effects begin slowly: For example, one missionary disciple who reaches three others makes four.
+If each of those three new disciples reaches three others, the total becomes thirteen.
+For illustration purposes, imagine if all continued to go ideally well — after seven cycles, the total number could reach nearly 1,000, and after 13 cycles, more than 500,000.
 At this rate, the entire world could be reached in just 22 cycles — that’s within one lifetime of the original disciple!
-While human weakness and failure will always be present along the way, this model, while purely mathematical, still beautifully illustrates the potential effect one person can have in changing the world!
+While human weakness and failure will always be present along the way, this model, while purely mathematical, still beautifully illustrates the potential effect one person can have in impacting the world!

 It’s clear that the rewards of this battle are great, but they are not without cost.
-Jesus himself tells us in Luke 9:23, “If anyone wishes to come after me, he must deny himself and take up his cross daily and follow me.”
+Jesus himself tells us in Luke 9:23, “‘If any man would come after me, let him deny himself and take up his cross daily and follow me.”
 To follow Jesus as missionary disciples will mean making sacrifices — like denying ourselves certain comforts and personal control — so we can pour out our lives for the conversion of others.
 We will experience suffering in a new way as we contend with rejection, discouragement and disappointment.
 We will have to rearrange our schedules to make more time to love others, to grow in our own formation and to spend time in prayer.
-But when we prioritize mission in our lives, we make an eternal impact.
+But when we prioritize holiness and mission in our lives, we can have an eternal impact.
 As St. Catherine of Siena once said, “If you become who you are meant to be, you will set the world on fire!”

 Now, considering everything that has been discussed in this article, are you willing to move forward?
 Will you take the next step?
-Will you accept this High Call to make disciples?
+Will you accept this High Call to Mission?

 Discuss: Will you accept Jesus’ call to make disciples by committing to investing deeply in a few and teaching them to do the same?